-(a) the euro equivalent of Securities denominated in another Specified Currency (as specified in the applicable Final Terms in relation to the Securities, see Final Terms for Securities) shall be determined, at the discretion of the Issuer, either as of the date on which agreement is reached for the issue of Securities or on the preceding day on which commercial banks and foreign exchange markets are open for business in London, in each case, on the basis of the spot rate for the sale of the euro against the purchase of such Specified Currency in the London foreign exchange market quoted by any leading international bank selected by the Issuer on the relevant day of calculation; and euro, Sterling, US dollars, Japanese Yen and, subject to any applicable legal or regulatory restrictions, any other currency agreed between the Issuer and the relevant Dealer(s) (as set out in the applicable Final Terms).

-(b) the euro equivalent of Zero Coupon Securities (as specified in the applicable Final Terms in relation to the Securities, see Final Terms for Securities) and other Securities issued at a discount or a premium shall be calculated in the manner specified above by reference to the net proceeds received by the Issuer for the relevant issue.
+- (a) the euro equivalent of Securities denominated in another Specified Currency (as specified in the applicable Final Terms in relation to the Securities, see Final Terms for Securities) shall be determined, at the discretion of the Issuer, either as of the date on which agreement is reached for the issue of Securities or on the preceding day on which commercial banks and foreign exchange markets are open for business in London, in each case, on the basis of the spot rate for the sale of the euro against the purchase of such Specified Currency in the London foreign exchange market quoted by any leading international bank selected by the Issuer on the relevant day of calculation; and - (b) the euro equivalent of Zero Coupon Securities (as specified in the applicable Final Terms in relation to the Securities, see Final Terms for Securities) and other Securities issued at a discount or a premium shall be calculated in the manner specified above by reference to the net proceeds received by the Issuer for the relevant issue.

 Securities may be distributed by way of private or public placement and in each case on a syndicated or non-syndicated basis.
-Securities will be issued only outside the United States in reliance on Regulation S. See Subscription and Sale, Transfer and Selling Restrictions and Secondary Market Arrangements.
+Securities will be issued only outside the US in reliance on Regulation S. See Subscription and Sale, Transfer and Selling Restrictions and Secondary Market Arrangements.